JohnROBALEX/JohnROBALEX.github.io/README.md

 ## About

-Hi, I'm John currently at Abertay University studying Computer Games Applications of Development.
+Hi, I'm John, and I'm currently at Abertay University studying Computer Games Applications of Development.

 ## Pen and Sword
 <iframe width="560" height="315" src="https://www.youtube.com/embed/8DUr9wWK4Nk?si=53w04GdNxe7a4kxb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+I was one of three programmers for Pen and Sword, which is a top-down 2D tower defence style game.
+This was developed using the Unity game engine, and I was responsible for creating the AI pathfinding for the enemies, which involved the enemies navigation, logic and behaviour patterns to give the player a challenge.

 ## Features

 - Post Support (Blog)